MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-in-modern-portal.md

 - **Privacy** - whether the team is public or private.
 - **Status** - the [Archived](https://support.office.com/article/dc161cfd-b328-440f-974b-5da5bd98b5a7) or Active status for this team.
 - **Description** - the description of the team.
 - **Sensitivity** - the sensitivity label associated with the team.
-(This columnn may be called *classification* if you haven't set up sensitivity labels.)
+(This column may be called *classification* if you haven't set up sensitivity labels.)
 - **GroupID** - the unique ID for the Microsoft 365 group associated with the team.
 - **Expiration date** - the date the team is scheduled to expire if the team has an [expiration policy](/microsoft-365/solutions/microsoft-365-groups-expiration-policy).